 We have our data in PostgreSQL.
 Do you support this database?

 Yes, we support data distribution from your PostgreSQL database.
-In GoodData Cloud Native, you can deploy GoodData directly next to your database to decrease latency and support a real-time analytics use case.
+In GoodData Cloud, you can deploy GoodData directly next to your database to decrease latency and support a real-time analytics use case.

 That’s correct.
 GoodData is priced per workspace with each workspace supporting an unlimited number of users, where each workspace represents one customer.
 With this kind of predictable pricing model, you do not need to worry about the costs of letting additional end users use your analytics solution.
 You can read more about our predictable pricing from our pricing-related blog post.

 You mentioned GoodData University as a great learning resource for working with GoodData.
 Do I need to be a customer to attend GoodData University?